'The older generation is so similar to us in many ways. They all had dreams and hopes that weren't all that different from ours,' Julia said.

 Julia thought the fashion design sketches, nearly three times her age, were lovely when she saw them.
 "I knew grandma was talented, but I was like, wow, these are really much better than what I was envisioning in my head.
 And she mentioned that when she dies, she wanted them to get sent out to magazines or displayed at her funeral.
 But, I just kind of thought, why wait until she's dead?"
 Julia shared with Insider.
 That's when the loving granddaughter decided not only to turn these designs into reality but also to record her grandmother's reactions to them.

-Julia posted a video of some of her grandmother's sketches on TikTok in 2021, and it became her first viral post on the platform, receiving 2.7 million views.
+Julia posted a video of some of her grandmother's sketches on TikTok in 2021, and it first gained traction on the platform, receiving 2.7 million views.
 Julia admitted she had no sewing experience at the time.
 But she decided to turn the sketches into actual gowns as a way of "bringing them to life," watching YouTube tutorials to teach herself basic sewing skills.

 Julia makes her grandmother's designs mostly out of old scraps of fabric left over from her grandmother's own collection of vintage fabrics while trying to stay under $300 per gown.
 Videos of her showing the finished products to Georgie continue to go viral, garnering hundreds of thousands of views per video.
 Julia said that she believes her TikTok series has received so much attention from viewers due to the strong bond she has with her grandmother, which viewers have enjoyed watching play out on camera.